sanjayankur31/ankursinha.in/content/20150525-appdata-for-rpmfusion.rst

 :slug: appdata-for-rpmfusion
 :summary: I am trying to generate and provide appstream data for packages in the RPMFusion repository.

-If you've been keeping up with `Fedora 22`_ and the workstation_, you'll know that Richard and the workstation SIG has been working hard to try and fix appstream_ data files for applications - so that users are exposed to more software in `Gnome Software`_.
+If you've been keeping up with `Fedora 22`_ and the workstation_, you'll know that Richard and the workstation SIG have been working hard to try and fix appstream_ data files for applications - so that users are exposed to more software in `Gnome Software`_.

 Obviously, all of this work is being done for packages in the Fedora repositories.
 However, there is the very very important RPMFusion_ repository that contains quite a few applications that could benefit from appstream information too!
 Following the FOSS system of just finding some work to do and jumping head-on into it, I've started working on gathering appstream information for RPMFusion.